Frequently Asked Questions

 |Do you charge extra for a rehearsal with the vocalist /

 No. A rehearsal benefits us as much as the soloist.
-The only stipulation is that they rehearse at our location or meet with us well before the event begins.
+The only requirement is that they rehearse at our location or meet with us well before the event begins.

 |How long is your prelude